Counselling for expat and migrants

 People choose to move to another country for different reasons: love, work, adventure, desire to change or try something different, somewhere different.

 No matter what your reasons are, living abroad can be challenging.

-Homesickness, isolation and loneliness, feelings of guilt and resentment, difficulties in adapting to changes are some of the difficult feelings that can interfere with your daily life.
+Homesickness, isolation and loneliness, feelings of guilt and resentment, loss of identity, difficulties in adapting to change are some of the issues that can interfere with your daily life.

 Whether you have just arrived or you have been living in your adoptive country for a number of years, there are times when you can experience discomfort and uneasiness.

 During a counselling session with me you will have the opportunity to pause and clarify what direction you would like to take, identify your strengths and understand what is important in this moment.

 My role is to guide you along this path, with the aim to live a rich and meaningful life

 When a person realises he has been deeply heard, his eyes moisten.
 I think in some real sense he is weeping for joy.
 It is as though he were saying, “Thank God, somebody heard me.
 Someone knows what it’s like to be me.”